sahanasai11/home-depot-chatbot/README.md

 # home-depot-chatbot
-This repository contains a case study of the use of Large Language Models to serve as a customer service chatbot based off of Home Depot's website using the Langchain framework, Slack API, and Open AI API
+This repository contains a case study of the use of Large Language Models to serve as a customer service chatbot based off of Home Depot's website using the Langchain framework, Slack API, and Open AI API.
+The langchain agent used is a database agent that can perform SQL queries on any database.
+For the purpose of this project, a SQLite database is created containing data regarding Home Depot product information.

+Skills:
+- Flask
+- Python
+- API's
+- Selenium
+- Pandas
+- Langchain

 Setup:
 - Create virtual environment: `python -m venv /path/to/new/virtual/environment`